 You might even try brainstorming the most likely unexpected expense that could come up and start saving for that.

 Think your car might need new tires or repairs soon?

-Shoot for saving up a couple hundred dollars over the next few months then work up from there.
+Shoot for saving up a couple of hundred dollars over the next few months then work up from there.

 I like to brainstorm what unexpected expenses might pop up and create separate savings goals or sinking funds for them.

 I had a habit of pulling money out of our emergency fund for non-emergency spending so breaking it out into specific savings goals works better for me.

 If you’ve got more discipline than me, building up a hefty emergency fund may work.
 But if you think you may tap into it for non-emergencies, consider breaking it up into sinking funds.